Arkus-AI/code-challenges/front-end/SimpleBlogApp.md

 # Simple Blog App

 Develop a basic blog app using React and TypeScript.
-The app will have two main pages: a blog post list page and a blog post detail page.
+The app will consist of two main pages: a blog post list page and a blog post detail page.

 ## Requirements